-Are you looking for scleral contact lenses in Sydney?
+Are you looking for scleral lenses in Sydney?

-At Westmead Eyes Optometrists Western Sydney we are trained in the fitting and prescribing of scleral contact lenses.
-These lenses are especially helpful for patients with keratoconus, corneal grafts or transplants, corneal scars, and severe dry eyes.
+When it comes to scleral lens fitting, choosing the right provider is crucial for optimal care and long-term success.
+At Westmead Eyes Optometrists Western Sydney, we are dedicated to the fitting and prescribing of scleral contact lenses and have done so for many years, specialising in complex corneal conditions such as keratoconus, corneal grafts or transplants, corneal scars, and severe dry eyes.

-Our patients are referred to us throughout Sydney from both general optometrists and eye specialists for this specialty service.
-We also help a large number of patients who have found us on their own accord looking for a better solution than their current contact lenses.
+Our patients are referred to us throughout Sydney and NSW from both general optometrists and eye specialists for this specialty service.
+We also attract a significant number of patients who have sought us out independently, seeking a better solution than their current contact lenses.

 Scleral lenses may offer clarity and comfort for patients who have been previously told they were not good candidates for contacts or who have been unsuccessful with other types of contact lenses.
-When the need is there, a scleral lens can often solve problems that are unsolvable through any other means.
+For many of our patients, a scleral lens is life changing, and when the need is there, a scleral lens can often solve problems that are unsolvable through any other means.

 Our scleral lens patients fall into a number of categories: